(Hannibal crossing the Alps)

 Actually, earning how to avoid what you do not want, finds you more freedom that the triumphs by force.

-For a living person, for you and me, the word “freedom” means nothing “in general” but only related to the richness and nature of actual choices one can conceive and practice.
+For a living person, for you and me, the word “freedom” means nothing “in general” but only related to the variable richness and nature of actual choices one can conceive and practice.
 To mean something, freedom must always have a definite domain and object.
 Many objects being possible, in the many fields of our lives, there are many dissimilar freedoms we enjoy.
 We gain to size-up each instead of confusing them all.

 Your freedom can be evaluated– aim by aim and field by field - by the variety and latitude of meaningful choices which you are able to conceive and make, in your mind, and in your life.